One Day is Not Enough to Visit Suwon…

 To be honest I can’t say it’s the best Korean BBQ I’ve ever had.
 The beef slices were still frozen when it was placed onto the hot plate.
 My friendly server, an old lady did all the cooking for me.
 The beef didn’t really caramelize and was a bit soggy for my taste.
 But the accompanying traditional side dishes banchan (반찬) together with the beef satisfied my hunger.

 After a belly fully of beef and so much banchan I really had to walk off some of it.
 And what better way to that than to tackle the steps leading up to the western wall of Hwaseong Fortress!

 From the western side of the fortress I made my way up north along the wall.
 It was a nice stroll, passing by more bastions and a command post.
 And you’ll get a great bird’s eye view of the Suwon city.
 And the sky was clearing up and the sun was out.
 It was definitely warming up a bit as well.

 I also checked out the Bell of Hyowon (but I forgot to take a picture).
 It’s the symbol of Suwon.
-I struck the bell 3 times, one for health of parents, second for health of family and the third; for the person who needs it the most… myself.
+I struck the bell 3 times as instructed on an informational plaque; one for health of parents, second for health of family and the third; for the person who needs it the most… myself.

 A little further up from the Bell of Hyowan is Seojangdae command post.
 From this spot you get a wonderful view of north east Suwon.